bclynch/pomb-old/README.md

         - Need banner img for timeline page
     - couple stats (countries, distance, w/e)
     - Dynamically populate sub nav and sections IF they have data
-- Place newsletter component around (one of the nav shades, blog posts, w/e)
+- Place newsletter component around (blog posts, w/e)
 - Blog Dash
     - Still a little jacked up with the img model change.
 Updating posts needs work
     - Need to add way to wire up to juncture + trip
     - Lead img title broken
 - Probably get rid of post categories and just use all tags.
 Need to mod hub page for this
-- Can probably pare down the nav to just the following: -- in progress
-    - Community
-        - Shade would have social links for POMB, link / design to community hub, featured members/trips?
-        - Community hub would have featured or recent trips, nice map with curated trips on it, suggested people
-- Context dependent search (blog posts, trip info, users) + revamp search results page to make more minimal since data coming back isn't great
-    - To always give the user options maybe nice to have radio options on the search box to declare what they want to search
 - Trip modal fix how to display trip photos + way to add subtitle
     - Need way to edit trips and junctures!
-- Better error handling
 - Mobile usage!
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - AWS domain email for S3 + RDS